caterinaialex/caterinaialex.github.io/content/auction.en.md

 ## 🎉 Everything Must Go!
 Starting at **1€**

 We’re leaving Madrid and heading to Switzerland 🏔️ — but we can’t take everything with us.
 So we're auctioning off (almost) all our belongings to our friends, starting at 1€!
+ONLY CASH!
 Check out what’s up for grabs below 👇

 ---